LEO0331/Mini_projects/CodingPractice/leetcode268_MissingNumber.md

 ```
 # Complement
 ```
-var missingNumber = function(nums) { //construct array of size n+1, assign each value to -1
+var missingNumber = function(nums) { //construct array of size n+1, assign each val to -1
     const arr = new Array(nums.length+1).fill(-1)
     for(const num of nums) { //fill in the array res[num] = num